mmul-it/kpa/README.md

   ![](images/schedule.png)

-### Manual commands

-It is possible to use the KPA container to manually execute all the commands, check the [Commands](Commands.md) doc to learn how.

-### Using KPA in CI
+### Using KPA manually and in CI

+The KPA container can be used interactively, and will give you an environment with all the tools needed to generate both slides and agenda, but it is also possible to use the `kpa_generator` Ansible role locally.
+Check the [KPA manual commands](Commands.md) document to learn how to use the tools manually.

-Check the [Using KPA in CI](CI.md) doc to understand how to use KPA in both GitHub and GitLab CI.
+If you are interested in a deeper way of integrating KPA you can check the [Using KPA in CI](CI.md) document to understand how to use KPA in both GitHub and GitLab CI workloads.